-In February 2013, the White House's Office for Science and Technology Policy released a memo mandating all federal funding agencies with budgets of $100 million or more to develop plans "to make the published results of federally funded research freely available to the public within one year of publication and requiring researchers to better account for and manage the digital data resulting from federally funded scientific research."
-Here is a list of those plans as they become available:
+In February 2013, the White House Office for Science and Technology Policy released a memo mandating all federal funding agencies with budgets of $100 million or more to develop plans "to make the published results of federally funded research freely available to the public within one year of publication and requiring researchers to better account for and manage the digital data resulting from federally funded scientific research."
+Here are some resources for more information about individual plans:

 A data management plan (DMP) is a written document that describes the data you expect to acquire or generate during the course of a research project, how you will manage, describe, analyze, and store those data, and what mechanisms you will use at the end of your project to share and preserve your data.
 Data management is best addressed in the early stages of a research project, but it is never too late to develop a data management plan.

-For guidance or to arrange a consultation for developing a DMP, consult the library guide.
+For guidance or to arrange a consultation for developing a DMP, review the Research Data Management library guide.